Muriel Rukeyser: In other media

+Libby Larsen set the poems "Looking at Each Other" in her choral work Love Songs (1997); she used some of Rukeyser's poetry for Love after 1950 in (2000); she set "Look!
+Be: leap;" to music in 2014; "The Children's Orchard" to music in 2016.

 Writer Marian Evans and composer Chris White collaborated on a play about Rukeyser, Throat of These Hours, titled after a line in Rukeyser's Speed of Darkness.
 JNT: Journal of Narrative Theory dedicated a special issue to Rukeyser in Fall 2013.